25 March 2025

 SIEM

 While an initial deployment may be successful, SIEM platforms are complex and require ongoing tuning and management.
-As below:

 A screenshot of a diagram Description automatically generated